-The greater glider is the common name for three species of large gliding marsupials.
+The greater glider is the common name for two species of large gliding marsupials.
 Until 2020 they were considered to be one species, Petauroides volans.
-In 2020, scientists found that northern, central and southern greater glider populations are morphologically and genetically distinct and should be separated into three different species:
+In 2020, scientists found that northern, and central and southern greater glider populations are morphologically and genetically distinct and should be separated into two different species:

 - Petauroides minor (northern greater glider)

 Greater gliders have highly varied colouration ranging from a light grey almost white colour to a very dark sooty grey.

 - The southern and central greater glider is found in three colour variations: sooty brown, grey-to-white, and silvery brown.

 - The northern greater glider is brownish-grey with a pale belly.

 Greater gliders have a very long furry tail, and the most distinctive feature is their large furry ears (teddy-bear ears).

 Unlike most gliders – such as the Australian sugar glider (Petaurus breviceps) – its gliding membranes don’t extend all the way from its wrists to its ankles.
 Instead, the greater glider’s gliding membrane stretches from its elbows to its ankles.

 Greater gliders can glide up to 100 metres and change direction up to 90 degrees as well.
 They are known to use a large number of hollows within the home range, and they can use between 2-18 different hollows.
 They do not appear to build a nest as such, however, occasionally there is a lining of leaves.